michaellambgelo/michaellambgelo.github.io/_posts/2022-09-15-spring-boot-swagger-ui-redux.md

 ## How this post is structured

-There are three MILE MARKER sections. #1 precedes the relevant code blocks for Springfox. #2 occurs after Springfox is concluded and before Springdox code blocks begin. #3 appears after the conclusion of Springdoc.
+There are three MILE MARKER sections. #1 precedes the relevant code blocks for Springfox. #2 occurs after Springfox is concluded and before Springdoc code blocks begin. #3 appears after the conclusion of Springdoc.

 ## MILE MARKER 1